Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/03_Data-Organisation-and-File-Formats.md

 **Slide deck:**

-- Prepare a slide deck using the materials about the implications of obsolescence (Resources 2, 3), the benefits of using open formats (Resources 4, 5), and (optionally) in line with FAIR and OPEN principles.
+- Prepare a slide deck using the materials about the implications of obsolescence (Resources&nbsp;2, 3), the benefits of using open formats (Resources&nbsp;4, 5), and (optionally) in line with FAIR and OPEN principles.
 - Points to present and discuss with the learners during the presentation can be:
     - The concept of "obsolescence" is introduced.
 Obsolescence refers to the process by which file formats, software, or hardware become outdated and unusable over time.
 Factors that contribute to obsolescence are technological advancements, propriety formats and lack of documentation.
 Obsolescence needs to be addressed in a disciplinary and project context.
     - Open and closed file formats serve various purposes and have unique characteristics, including how they handle data, compatibility with software, and ease of access, and these need to be considered in file conversion.
 Therefore converting files between formats can impact data integrity and usability, affecting the reliability and accessibility of the information.